RisingStack/trace-nodejs/README.md

 ***
 [![Build Status](https://travis-ci.org/RisingStack/trace-nodejs.svg)](https://travis-ci.org/RisingStack/trace-nodejs)

-**Trace is currently in beta and under active development - putting it into production is highly discouraged as of now.**
+**Trace is currently in beta and under active development - putting it into production is highly discouraged currently.**

 ## Installation and usage